Designing, building, inventing, and collaborating are at the core of Tufts engineering. Our School of Engineering offers sixteen majors to explore:

 Once you decide on your major, you will be assigned a major advisor in your department or program who will guide you through the process of fulfilling course requirements and perhaps completing a senior capstone or thesis.
 Your major advisor may also prove invaluable to helping you find relevant internships and research opportunities.
 If you plan on continuing your education in graduate or professional school, your major advisor can be of great help in that effort, too.

-Other Helpful Advising Resources
+Advising Resources

-The Center for STEM Diversity provides advising, programming and resources for populations of students underrepresented in engineering fields.
+The Center for STEM Diversity provides advising, programming, and resources for populations of students underrepresented in engineering fields.
 You can learn more about their specific programs by clicking here.